artjoker/admin-panel/README.md

 ## Code Style:

-Will run ESLint to check the code complience to the [AirBnB](https://github.com/airbnb/javascript) code style.
+If you want to enforce a specific code style, you can run [ESLint](https://eslint.org/docs/latest/rules/) with your desired configuration.
+This project follows a standard JavaScript code style.
 ```bash
 yarn run lint